![]() |

-As a group of Iranian and Azerbaijani scholars and human rights activists, we the undersigned would like to express our deepest gratitude to you and all the individuals involved in publishing and maintaining Ethnologue, the most objective and scholarly body of knowledge on world languages.
+As a group of Iranian and Azerbaijani scholars and human rights activists, we, the undersigned, would like to express our deepest gratitude to you and all the individuals involved in publishing and maintaining Ethnologue, the most objective and scholarly body of knowledge on world languages.

-In recent months we have learned of some dubious attempts to pressure the editors of Ethnologue into reducing the number of Iran’s Azerbaijani-Turkic population (also known as Azeri, Azerbaijani, Turk, and Turkish) registered in Ethnologue’s current edition.
+In recent months, we have learned of some dubious attempts to pressure the editors of Ethnologue into reducing the number of Iran’s Azerbaijani-Turkic population (also known as Azeri, Azerbaijani, Turk, and Turkish) registered in Ethnologue’s current edition.
 Needless to say, we are deeply concerned and saddened by such attempts.
-In our capacity as scholars, academics, and human rights activists, we would like to assure you that Ethnologue’s current estimation (Web Edition, 2005) of Iran’s Azerbaijani and Turkic speaking populations is a most objective estimation that closely corresponds to the facts on the ground.
-We hope that the editors and researchers of Ethnologue will not cave in to various Persian ultranationalists’ propaganda, and will not allow Ethnologue’s scholarly reputation to be tarnished by ideologically motivated misinformation.
+In our capacity as scholars, academics, and human rights activists, we would like to assure you that Ethnologue’s current estimation (Web Edition, 2005) of Iran’s Azerbaijani and Turkic-speaking populations is a most objective estimation that closely corresponds to the facts on the ground.
+We hope that the editors and researchers of Ethnologue will not cave in to various Persian ultranationalists’ propaganda and will not allow Ethnologue’s scholarly reputation to be tarnished by ideologically motivated misinformation.
 To this end, we would like to bring the following to your attention:

-1) It is a well-known fact that in Iran’s entire history, no kind of census has taken place that would account for the country’s population makeup based on ethnicity, nationality, and more importantly, language.
+It is a well-known fact that in Iran’s entire history, no kind of census has taken place that would account for the country’s population makeup based on ethnicity, nationality, and, more importantly, language.
 All existing figures and numbers in this area are estimations based on unsubstantiated sources and literature.
-As such, care must be taken that in estimating the number of each ethnic community, the views of local community leaders, scholars, and human rights activists are taken into full account.
-In particular, an objective researcher must be cognizant to the fact that, due to lack of respect for human rights and the rights of minorities in Iran, both ruling governments and many scholars of the dominant Farsi-speaking group have always presented a distorted view regarding the size and status of disenfranchised communities in the country.
+As such, care must be taken that in estimating the number of each ethnic community, the views of local community leaders, scholars, and human rights activists are taken fully into account.
+In particular, an objective researcher must be cognizant of the fact that, due to a lack of respect for human rights and the rights of minorities in Iran, both ruling governments and many scholars of the dominant Farsi-speaking group have always presented a distorted view regarding the size and status of disenfranchised communities in the country.
 Unfortunately, they still continue to do so.

-We are confident that Ethnologue’s competent researchers will pay attention to the above-mentioned factors and, as always, will present a most objective estimation of Iran’s Azerbaijani and Turkic populations in the upcoming edition of Ethnologue.
+We are confident that Ethnologue’s competent researchers will pay attention to the above-mentioned factors and, as always, will present the most objective estimation of Iran’s Azerbaijani and Turkic populations in the upcoming edition of Ethnologue.
 Please do not hesitate to contact us for further information or any kind of assistance.
 We will be more than happy to provide your researchers with relevant historical and contemporary literature on the subject.

 Respectfully,